MathewT/aws-certified-solutions-architect-associate-2020/IAM/README.md

 when the user exits the temporary role.
 1. An AWS app or service such as EC2 can *assume* a role for which to make programmatic requests to AWS services

+**Roles from IAM Console**

+IAM roles are a secure way to grant permissions to entities that you trust.
+Examples of entities include the following:

+1. IAM user in another account
+1. Application code running on an EC2 instance that needs to perform actions on AWS resources
+1. An AWS service that needs to act on resources in your account to provide its features
+1. Users from a corporate directory who use identity federation with SAML
+1. IAM roles issue keys that are valid for short durations, making them a more secure way to grant access.

 ## ADFS